anthonycoffey/property-manager-pro/memory-bank/progress.md

         *   Skip Firebase Auth user creation if `uid` is provided.
         *   Validate that the email from the social provider matches the email on the invitation.
         *   Use the display name from the social provider for the Firestore user profile.
+    *   Resolved `UserCredential` import error in `AcceptInvitationPage.tsx`.
+*   **Accept Invitation Page Enhancements (Readonly Email & Pre-fill) (2025-05-24):**
+    *   Added a new callable Cloud Function `getInvitationDetails` (`functions/src/callable/getInvitationDetails.ts`) to securely fetch the invited email address using the invitation token and organization ID.
+    *   Updated `functions/src/index.ts` to export `getInvitationDetails`.
+    *   Modified `src/pages/AcceptInvitationPage.tsx` to:
+        *   Call `getInvitationDetails` upon loading with valid URL parameters.
+        *   Pre-fill the email input field with the email address fetched from the invitation.
+        *   Make the email input field readonly to prevent modification.
+        *   Implement loading states and error handling for the invitation detail fetching process, disabling form interactions until details are loaded or if an error occurs.

 ## 3. What's Left to Build (High-Level from `projectRoadmap.md`)